k8-scalar/k8-scalar/docs/tutorial.md

 # Note source code of scalar is not yet included in this project.
 You have to build from the existing scalar-1-0-0.jar and use the resulting # jar file.
 cp ${k8_scalar_dir}/development/scalar/target/scalar-1.0.0.jar ${k8_scalar_dir}/development/example-experiment/lib/scalar-1.0.0.jar
 ```
 Next we want to configure scalar itself.
 If you want to configure a linearly increasing workload profile, you don't need to do anything here.
-The `stress.sh` script offers a user-friendly tool for configuring such workload profile (See step 5 for more detail)
+The `stress.sh` script offers a user-friendly tool for configuring such workload profile (See step 5 for more detail).

-If you want to configure another kind of workload profile, like an oscillating workload profile, you'll need to define this workload profile in the file [experiment.properties](../development/scalar/conf/experiment.properties).
-An explanation overview of all the configuration options for defining a Scalar experiment is explained [here](./scalar/features.md).
+If you want to configure another kind of workload profile, like an oscillating workload profile, have a look at the [Operations section](tutorial.md#iii.Operations).

 ```
 # Configure the experiment-controller's workload
 cd ${k8_scalar_dir}/development/example-experiment/etc/